-This class focuses on planning and conducting design science research on Ph.D. level.
+This course gives an introduction to Design Science Research (DSR).
+It focuses on planning and conducting design science research on Ph.D. level.
 It is intended to provide state-of-the art methodological competences for all Ph.D. students in business whose research is not solely descriptive/explanatory, but also comprises components where artefacts are purposefully designed and evaluated.

 While Design Science Research is very common in Information Systems research, purposeful artefact design and evaluation are found in many other business research fields like, e.g., General Management, Operations Management/Management Science, Accounting/Controlling, Business Education, or Marketing.
-Although Design Science is often conducted implicitly, the methodological discourse in the Information Systems has led to a high level of reflection and to the availability of a large number of reference publications and cases, so that examples and cases will often originate from this domain.
-It should however be noted that Design Science as a paradigm is applicable and is used in nearly all fields of business research.
-As a consequence, this class is not only part of the Information Systems ProDok curriculum, but intentionally being positioned as cross-domain class.
+Although Design Science is often conducted implicitly, the methodological discourse in the